homeski/plug.dj.aux/README.md

 # plug.dj.aux

-**plug.dj.aux** is a minimal chrome extension to improve the plug.dj user experience.
+**plug.dj.aux** is a minimal browser javascript bookmarklet to improve the plug.dj user experience.

 Simply add it to your bookmarks bar and click it when you enter a room.
 It'll add some neat features to make your life easier!